-When I first started, I had a hard time figuring out the best sublimation printer for me and what I wanted to use it for.
+When I first started, I had trouble finding the best sublimation printer for what I wanted.

 Any time you are making a purchase like this it is a good idea to also research other brands of sublimation printers to find the 1 that is going to be best for you.